Life-Epi-Psych/Life-Epi-Psych.github.io/README.md

 ## Making changes to the website

+1. **REMEMBER TO GIT PULL BEFORE MAKING ANY CHANGES!!!!** `git pull`

-1. First let's tell you where everything is and what it does.
+3. First let's tell you where everything is and what it does.

 - [_config.yml](_config.yml) is the configuration file.
 It's where we can put default values too (to save you putting them on the header of each page).